jangler/faunatone/README.md

 ## Status

-Faunatone has not seen extensive testing and it is still under initial development.
-Users may experience quirks, bugs, crashes, design changes, etc, although backwards-incompatible changes to the save and config file formats are less likely to happen.
+Faunatone is currently in maintenance mode, with a feature set complete enough for the author's purposes.
+A narrow user base means that undiscovered bugs probably exist.
+Backwards-compatible changes to the save and config formats may happen in future releases.

 ## Download